yezyilomo/django-restql/README.md

 ```
 Let's say you want to get all user fields but under contact you want to get only phone, you could use the whitelisting approach as `query={username, birthdate, contact{phone}}` but if you have many fields on user model you might endup writing a very long query, so with `*` operator you can simply do `query={*, contace{phone}}` which means get me all fields on user model but under `contact` field I want only `phone` field, as you see the query is very short compared to the first one and it won't grow if more fields are added to user model.

-More examples to get you comfortable with the include all fields operator(\*) syntax.
+More examples to get you comfortable with a wildcard operator(\*) syntax.

 ```py
 query = {*, -username, contact{phone}}    ≡    {birthdate, contact{phone}}